Skip to content

 If negotiation fails, litigation before the competent Landgericht (Regional Court) is the standard path.
 Shareholder disputes are typically handled by the commercial chamber (Kammer für Handelssachen), which includes judges with business experience.

-Common court actions include annulment of shareholder resolutions, claims for damages against managing directors or majority shareholders, forced dissolution of the company, and enforcement of information rights.
+Common court actions — following the standard German litigation process — include annulment of shareholder resolutions, claims for damages against managing directors or majority shareholders, forced dissolution of the company, and enforcement of information rights.

 Arbitration